nabilahpw/NLP_with_HF_Transformers/README.md

 ```
 # TODO :
-classifier = pipeline("sentiment-analysis", model="distilbert-base-uncased-finetuned-sst-2-english")
-classifier("I am doing this on a regular basis, baking a cake in the morning!")
+original_model = pipeline("sentiment-analysis")
+data = "The rapid growth of electric vehicles is reshaping the automotive industry, but concerns about battery production and environmental impact still remain."
+original_model(data)

 ```

 Result :

 ```
-[{'label': 'POSITIVE', 'score': 0.9959210157394409}]
+[{'label': 'POSITIVE', 'score': 0.9938055276870728}]
 ```

 Analysis on example 1 :